🛎️ High demand! Book your tuktuk now 🛺

 36. BMICH – Bauddhaloka Mawatha, Colombo 07

-The Bandaranaike Memorial International Conference Hall (BMICH), is a convention center located in Colombo, Sri Lanka.
-Built between 1970 and 1973, the convention center was a gift from the People’s Republic of China in memory of Solomon Ridgeway Dias Bandaranaike, Prime Minister (1956–1959).
+The Bandaranaike Memorial International Conference Hall (BMICH) is a convention center in Colombo.
+The People’s Republic of China gifted the center, built between 1970 and 1973, in memory of Prime Minister Solomon Ridgeway Dias Bandaranaike.

-The construction of the hall was carried out by a joint Sri Lankan and Chinese workforce with a considerable portion of the building materials being imported from China.
-In 1998 a small Exhibition Centre, the Sirimavo Bandaranaike Memorial Exhibition Centre, was built on the grounds as a gift from China.
-The BMICH premises are managed by S. W. R. D. Bandaranaike National Memorial Foundation (BNMF) which is chaired by the President of Sri Lanka.
+A joint Sri Lankan and Chinese workforce carried out the hall’s construction and imported a considerable portion of building materials from China.
+In 1998, they built a small exhibition center on the grounds, also as a gift from China.
+The S. W. R. D. Bandaranaike National Memorial Foundation (BNMF), which the President of Sri Lanka chairs, manages the BMICH premises.

 37. Galle Face Hotel – 3, 2 Galle Rd, Colombo 03

-South Asia’s leading Grande Dame, the Galle Face Hotel is a testimony to both Sri Lanka’s colonial past and its independent present.
-Celebrated within the hospitality world, it blends historical splendor with crafted modernity to form a new model for heritage properties.
-International guests are immersed in the Galle Face Hotel’s rich traditions and compelling stories, while Colombo society perceives the hotel as the most prestigious, desirable destination in the city for memorable dining and special events.
-Whether at the hotel for dinner or for a month-long stay, the experience of the Galle Face Hotel is one of timeless grandeur and exceptional hospitality.
+As South Asia’s leading Grande Dame, the Galle Face Hotel is a testimony to Sri Lanka’s colonial past and its independent present.
+Celebrated within the hospitality world, it blends historical splendor with crafted modernity.
+International guests are immersed in the hotel’s rich traditions, while Colombo society perceives it as the most prestigious destination for dining and special events.
+The experience of the Galle Face Hotel is truly one of timeless grandeur.

 38. Mt.
 Lavinia Hotel – 100 Hotel Rd, Dehiwala-Mount Lavinia

-With a history spanning over 210 years, Mount Lavinia Hotel Colombo is one of the oldest hotels in Sri Lanka.
-This premier colonial heritage hotel in Colombo has earned a reputation over the years for its magnificent structure and ambiance, the old world charm which harks back to the grandeur of old Ceylon, a romantic legacy left by the colonial Governor-General who used it as his residence, the exceptional service offered by its well-trained staff and its popularity as a venue for weddings.
+With a history spanning over 210 years, Mount Lavinia Hotel is one of the oldest hotels in Sri Lanka.
+This premier colonial heritage hotel has earned a reputation for its magnificent structure, old-world charm, and a romantic legacy left by the colonial Governor-General who used it as his residence.
+It is also popular as a venue for weddings.

 39. Jami Ul Alfar Mosque

-Construction of the Jami-Ul-Alfar Mosque commenced in 1908 and the building was completed in 1909.
-The mosque was commissioned by the local Indian Muslim community, based in Pettah, to fulfill their required five-times-daily prayer and Jummah on Fridays.
-The mosque’s designer and builder was Habibu Labbe Saibu Labbe (an unqualified architect) and was based on details/images of Indo-Saracenic structures provided by South Indian traders, who commissioned him.
-It is a hybrid style of architecture that draws elements from native Indo-Islamic and Indian architecture and combines it with the Gothic revival and Neoclassical styles.
-Originally it had the capacity for 1,500 worshippers although at the time only around 500 were attending prayers.
+Construction of the Jami-Ul-Alfar Mosque commenced in 1908 and was completed in 1909.
+The local Indian Muslim community commissioned the mosque to fulfill their prayer requirements.
+Habibu Labbe Saibu Labbe, an unqualified architect, designed and built the mosque based on images of Indo-Saracenic structures provided by South Indian traders.
+It is a hybrid style of architecture that draws elements from native Indo-Islamic and Indian architecture and combines them with Gothic revival and Neoclassical styles.

 40. Colombo City Center – 137 Sir James Pieris Mawatha, Colombo 02

-Colombo City Centre is at the forefront of the dynamic changes transforming Sri Lanka and its capital into one of the world’s most exciting cities.
-Conveniently located, Colombo City Centre represents the best of our country with an innovative design inspired by Colombo’s rich cultural heritage and integrated with the style of a progressive Sri Lanka.
+Colombo City Centre is at the forefront of the dynamic changes transforming Sri Lanka.
+Conveniently located, it represents the best of the country with an innovative design inspired by Colombo’s rich cultural heritage and integrated with a progressive style.

 41. One Galle Face Mall – 1A, Centre Road, Colombo 02

-Columbo’s first prestigious shopping development.
-A premier retail, entertainment, and dining paradise to unite local and global shoppers.
-From the outset, the design was planned to offer a fusion of clear sightlines, ease of access, and an environment rendered in high-quality materials.
-Providing the globe’s best known and best-loved names with optimal display and foot traffic opportunities and ensuring that visitors are engaged and satisfied with an experience unlike anything else in Colombo.
+This is Colombo’s first prestigious shopping development and a premier retail, entertainment, and dining paradise.
+From the outset, the design offers a fusion of clear sightlines, ease of access, and an environment rendered in high-quality materials.
+It provides the globe’s best-known names with optimal display opportunities and ensures visitors are engaged and satisfied.

 42. Kelaniya Raja Maha Vihara – Peliyagoda

-A famous Buddhist temple in Kelaniya built alongside the Kelani river, it is one of the oldest temples in Colombo built in 543 BC.
+A famous Buddhist temple in Kelaniya built alongside the Kelani river, this is one of the oldest temples in Colombo, dating back to 543 BC.
 Inside you will find great historical monuments and a stupa.
-The temple thus has a very strong connection with the political powers of the country.
+Because of its history, the temple has a very strong connection with the political powers of the country.

 43. Colombo Port Maritime Museum – 19 Chaithya Rd, Colombo 01

-Sri Lanka Ports Authority Maritime Museum commonly known as Colombo Maritime Museum adjoining the Colombo Port and is maintained by the Sri Lanka Port Authority.
-Inside you will find significant historical items pertaining to the maritime industry and the ocean around Sri Lanka.
-Sculptures of kings who ruled in Sri Lanka, other model exhibits of ships, artworks, and many more.
+The Sri Lanka Ports Authority Maritime Museum, commonly known as Colombo Maritime Museum, adjoins the Colombo Port.
+The Sri Lanka Port Authority maintains it.
+Inside you will find significant historical items pertaining to the maritime industry, including sculptures of kings, model ship exhibits, and artworks.

 44. Shri Ponnambalawaneswaram Kovil – 38 Srimath Ramanathan Mawatha, Colombo 13

-This beautiful Hindu Kovil is entirely made out of south granite, full of great architectural ideas.
-The temple is colorful and the smell of flowers and fragrance will relax your mind.
+This beautiful Hindu Kovil is made entirely of southern granite and is full of great architectural ideas.
+The temple is colorful, and the smell of flowers and fragrance will relax your mind.

 45. Crow Island Beach Park

-A family-friendly park or a recreational park where you can walk to watch the sunset or to have a close look at the harbor where the ships come in and out.
-There is a children’s play area, shops, and restaurants as well.
-There is a timber deck over the sea to enjoy the oceanfront, mangrove, freshwater lake and bicycle tracks, etc.
+This is a family-friendly recreational park where you can walk to watch the sunset or get a close look at the harbor.
+There is a children’s play area, shops, and restaurants, as well as a timber deck over the sea to enjoy the oceanfront.

 46. Laksala – 215 Bauddhaloka Mawatha, Colombo 07

-This is the only government-owned handicraft gift and souvenir shop in Sri Lanka, they have branches around the island.
-This shop offers clothes, Sri Lankan handicraft items, gems, and many more products in one-stop shop for you to remember this amazing island.
+As the only government-owned handicraft gift and souvenir shop in Sri Lanka, Laksala has branches around the island.
+This one-stop-shop offers clothes, Sri Lankan handicraft items, gems, and many more products to help you remember this amazing island.

 47. National Art Gallery – 106 Ananda Coomaraswamy Mawatha, Colombo 07

-This is the island’s first art gallery, this is located at the Cinnamon Gardens Hotel.
-There are two sections of painting showcased, one for permanent paintings and the other to show off some of the paintings done by our amazing local artists.
+Located at the Cinnamon Gardens Hotel, this is the island’s first art gallery.
+It showcases two sections of paintings: one for the permanent collection and the other to show off paintings by our amazing local artists.

 48. Barefoot – Galle Rd, Colombo 04

-Formed by Babara Sansoni who is a textile designer, colorist, and artist in 1964, Barefoot is a textile shop in which it reminds the connection between humans and nature.
+Babara Sansoni, a textile designer, colorist, and artist, formed Barefoot in 1964.
+It is a textile shop that reminds us of the connection between humans and nature.
 Barefoot is a retail shop that exports high-quality garments around the world.
-It is definitely worth visiting their main shop in Colombo named Barefoot Gallery, in which they include a cafe, an art gallery, and also their amazing designs.
+It is definitely worth visiting their main shop in Colombo, which includes a cafe, an art gallery, and their amazing designs.

 49. Airforce Museum – Ratmalana, Dehiwala-Mount Lavinia

-A museum which is run by the Sri Lankan air force showcasing some of the historical aircraft, weapons, and vehicles to the public and also for school children.
+The Sri Lankan air force runs this museum, which showcases historical aircraft, weapons, and vehicles to the public.
 The Airforce Museum is located in Rathmalana.

 50. Kopi Kade

-Last but not least, how can you ever forget about enjoying a cup of Sri Lankan freshly brewed coffee.
+Last but not least, you can’t forget to enjoy a cup of freshly brewed Sri Lankan coffee.
 Kopi Kade is a small cafe that has been around for a long time.
-They do offer many other tasty bites to go with your coffee.
+They also offer many other tasty bites to go with your coffee.

 Fun activities to do in Colombo